samlach2222/BrodUI/README.md

 So, as you can see, all the classes you create should be in the `Models` folder and all the data manipulation classes should be in the `Helpers` folder.
 These classes will then be used in the `ViewModel` folder and implemented graphically in the `Views` folder.

+## Credits

+Logo edited from a <a href="https://www.flaticon.com/free-icon/cross-stitch_2818654" title="Cross stitch icon">cross stitch icon created by Freepik - Flaticon</a>